dapperfu/esphome_Jenkins/README.md

-# Jenkins
-Rolling OTA Embedded Updates for LightBulbs: The Future
+# ```esphome``` Rolling Updates for LightBulbs: The Future

+Depending on how much VC funding you need, buzzwords:

+- Jenkins
+- Continuous Integration
+- ESP8266
+- Python
+- Embedded
+- IoT
+- OTA Updates